yandex-cloud/docs/en/_includes/mdb/mch-dbms-user-settings.md

 * **Date time input format**{#setting-date-time-input-format} {{ tag-con }} {{ tag-sql }}

-   Determines the parser to use for text representation of date and time when processing the input format:
+   Determines the parser to be used for a text representation of date and time when processing the input format:
    * `best_effort`: Extended parser.
    * `basic`: Basic parser.